 Current Osteopathic Procedures / BandhaYoga Workshop

-This is the end of the Bridge Program.
-Graduation at the 500 Level is awarded upon completion of the above coursework and comprehensive exam.
-We recommend that you take a pause to determine that you want to move forward into the KC Yoga Therapy Professional Training Program.
-If you decide to move forward, and you register in any module below in less than one year, the application fee is waived.
-The complete KC Yoga Therapy Professional is available in the Student Handbook.
+This is the end of the IIYS KC Yoga Therapy Professional Program - Part 1.
+We recommend that you take a pause to determine that you want to move forward into the KC Yoga Therapy Professional Training Program Part 2.
+If you decide to move forward, and you register for Part 2 in less than one year, the application fee is waived.

 Tuition?
 How much and how can I pay?

 The IIYS KC Yoga Therapy Professional Training - Part 1 is $4,075 if paid in full.
 Payments can be made monthly, quarterly and split in two payments with interest.
 The ability to pay per module ended December 2018.
 Part 2 is $5500.
 Tuition increases every December and apply to applications received the following January.